Schema Markup Example

 1. Invest in Strategy, Not Just Design

-The best logos come from understanding your business, customers, and market.
-Insist that your designer does research before sketching.
+The best logos come from understanding your business, your customers, and your market.
+Insist your designer does the research before sketching.

 2. Choose a Designer Who Gets Your Industry

-A designer experienced in hospitality brings different thinking than one who specializes in tech.
-Experience matters.
+A designer who knows hospitality thinks differently than one who lives in tech.
+Relevant experience matters.

 3. Look for Process Transparency